-If the estate tax value of the assets passing to the QDOT exceeds \$2 million (determined without regard to any indebtedness), the trust instrument must require that the trust meet at least one of the following conditions at all times during the term of the QDOT:

-• At least one U.S. trustee must be a bank as defined in section 581;

-• The U.S. trustee must furnish a bond in favor of the Internal Revenue Service in an amount equal to 65% of the fair market value of the trust assets; or
+If the estate tax value of the assets passing to the QDOT exceeds \$2 million (determined without regard to any indebtedness), the trust instrument must require that the trust meet at least one of the following conditions at all times during the term of the QDOT: • At least one U.S. trustee must be a bank as defined in section 581; • The U.S. trustee must furnish a bond in favor of the Internal Revenue Service in an amount equal to 65% of the fair market value of the trust assets; or • The U.S. trustee must furnish an

-• The U.S. trustee must furnish an irrevocable letter of credit issued by a bank in an amount equal to 65% of the fair market value of the trust assets.
+The 0.S. trustee must furnish an irrevocable letter of credit issued by a bank in an amount equal to 65% of the fair market value of the trust assets.
 The trust instrument may also meet this requirement by specific reference to the applicable paragraph of Regulations section 20.2056A-2(d).